RetroPie/RetroPie-Docs/docs/PSP-FuSa-gamepad.md

 # How to get started

-Downliad the FuSa gamepad zip and then turn your PSP on with your memory stick allready inside your console and if it is a model 3000 run your CFW (older models do not need to run it because those models allready boots with the CFW loaded) plug your USB cable to your PSP and PC now uncompress your zip inside > /PSP/GAMES/ and safely unplug it from your PC, now run the app and connect it to your pi, the screen of your PSP should be turned off and a LED should be lighted, the final result is this one
+Downliad the FuSa gamepad zip and then turn your PSP on with your memory stick allready inside your console and if it is a model 3000 or Go run your CFW (older models do not need to run it because those models allready boots with the CFW loaded) plug your USB cable to your PSP and PC now uncompress your zip inside > /PSP/GAMES/ and safely unplug it from your PC, now run the app and connect it to your pi, the screen of your PSP should be turned off and a LED should be lighted, the final result is this one

 ![FuSa gamepad working](http://i.imgur.com/cUnEP0O.jpg)